AEchRod/Django-Restaurant-Application/README.md

 This is a Django project that demonstrates a simple web application for booking and displaying a menu.
 It includes views to showcase basic usage of Django's functionality, such as rendering templates, processing forms, and interacting with models.

+This project was developed as part of the Meta Backend developer professional certificate.

 ## Project Structure

 The project consists of the following main components: